ezhulenev/ezhulenev.github.io/source/_posts/2016-02-01-deep-learning-with-tensorflow-on-ec2-spot-instances.md

 Distributo is a small library that makes it easier to automate EC2 resource allocation on spot market, and provides custom ECS scheduler that takes care of efficient execution of your tasks on available computing resources.

+Source code is on Github: [https://github.com/ezhulenev/distributo](https://github.com/ezhulenev/distributo).

+It requires [Leiningen](http://leiningen.org/) to compile and to run example application.

 ### Resource Allocator